Git-LimbadriRachrla/FullStack_Task1/README.md

-# Bharat Intern - User Registration System
+# Task of Bharat intern

-Welcome to Bharat Intern's User Registration System!
+This is the one of task's  Bharat Intern's User Registration System!
 This project is designed to create a simple user registration form using HTML, CSS, Node.js, and MongoDB.

 ## Features
 - User-friendly registration form.